the-s-is-silent/Outlaws-of-the-Wastes/Rebalance Log.md

 	- Constitution
 		- Conceptually this is supposed to be the Freedom analogue, but ended up taking more after Aesthetics, resulting in an overpowered, unfocused mess.
 This tree receives some of the most severe nerfs.
 		- The tree no longer boosts growth at all.
+		- The opener bonus now only boosts the generation rate of Great Administrators (moved here from Legislative Process) and is increased to a 33% faster generation rate.
+The old opener bonus is now the opener bonus for the new Legacy ideology.
-		- Civil Society also loses its Unhappiness reduction from specialists (this is moved to Harmony), and instead increases City Strength by 25%.
+		- Civil Society also loses its Unhappiness reduction from specialists (this is moved to Eudaimonia in the new Legacy ideology tree), and instead increases City Strength by 25% and halves the construction time of Culture buildings.
-		- Protected Speech's old effect of +1 Culture per 3 population in your cities has been thrown out because it was giving too much Culture.
-It now cuts the production time of Culture buildings in half.
-It also adds +2 Culture instead of +1 to Town Halls.
+		- Protected Speech's old effect of +1 Culture per 3 population in your cities has been thrown out because it was giving way too much Culture.
+It now adds +1 Culture to five of the Culture buildings: Town Hall, Broadcast Tower, Television Studio, and the mod-exclusive Sociopolitical Institute and Alternet Cafe buildings.
 		- Public Good's old effect has been thrown out; it now adds +1 Water/Happiness to Water Storage units, Hospitals, Town Halls, and Broadcast Towers.
 		- Legislative Process loses the +1 Happiness per 5 population bonus and is reduced to 20% extra Great Administrator generation (in accordance with other trees only boosting their respective Great Person by 20% instead of 25%), but awards a free Great Administrator to compensate.
 		- Voting Rights loses the 25% Strength penalty while the empire is unhappy.
-		- The finisher bonus is nerfed to +4 of the respective primary yield to each "non-evil" Great Improvement (+2 of each primary yield for Settlements, Wasteland Stations, Citadels, and Preservators) instead of double yields.
-Yes, this means other expansion mods with unique Great Improvements get shafted, and I do mean to address that at a later time.
+		- The finisher bonus boosting the yields of Great Improvements was moved to the new Legacy ideology's finisher bonus (and is set to +5 of the respective primary yield for each Great Improvement there or +5 total for GIs with split yields to match Rekmod).
+The new added yields to Great Improvements from this policy are fixed at +2 Science/Culture.
 	- Supremacy
 		- The opener no longer gives free upkeep to units.
 		- Police State no longer gives +3 Happiness to Prison Camps (that bonus is moved to Listening Posts); instead it adds +3 Production to those buildings and Work Camps.
 Town Hall also loses its +1 Happiness from the policy.
 Annexed and puppeted cities no longer have a Food malus.
 The production time of Listening Posts is cut in half.